rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 Example: `Pubd in Ryders Court and to be had at the sign of the Pannel Painter in Cheapside, or at the bust of Impudence alias the Brazen Head in Leicester Square`

-**Note on Publication Statement:** `Publisher identified in The public advertiser Oct.
+**Note on publication statement:** `Publisher identified in The public advertiser Oct.
 7, 1762: Mary Darly, in Rider's Court, near Leicester Square`

 Example: `Pubd in Ryders Court and to be had at the sign of the Pannel Painter in Cheapside, or at the bust of Impudence alias the Brazen Head in Leicester Square`

-**Note on Publication Statement:** `Publisher identified in The public advertiser Oct.
+**Note on publication statement:** `Publisher identified in The public advertiser Oct.
 7, 1762: Mary Darly, in Rider's Court, near Leicester Square`

 Example: `Printed for M.W. [that is, Matthew Walbancke]`

 Example: `Printed by T.H. for I.P. and are to be sold by Richard Thrale, dwelling in Pauls Church-yard at the signe of the Crosse-KeyesExample: `

-**Note on Publication Statement:** `Printed by Thomas Harper for John Parker according to STC`
+**Note on publication statement:** `Printed by Thomas Harper for John Parker according to STC`

 (*Comment:* A separate note is used to provide a full citation for the reference to the published description)

 <a name="4.203.5.2">4.203.5.2</a> If the identification of the publisher is based on a device, supply the name of the publisher in square brackets, even if the device includes the publisher’s initials or spelled-out name.
-Make a note on publication statement as necessary about the basis for the identification, the source of the information used, the presence of the device, etc. (see [4.203.5.2](/DCRMR/books/ppdm/Note-on-publication-statement/#4.206.5.2)).
+Make a note on publication statement as necessary about the basis for the identification, the source of the information used, the presence of the device, etc. (see [4.206.5.2](/DCRMR/books/ppdm/Note-on-publication-statement/#4.206.5.2)).

 Example: `[Richard Pynson]`